+15. Reports and Advice are drafted by the time the meeting is over

+14. Missed deadlines, and reporting requirements

+WORKING METHODS

-15. Reports and Advice are drafted by the time the meeting 14.
-Missed deadlines, and reporting requirements is over WORKING METHODS 15.
-Decisions have to be unanimous and sometimes is difficult to reach consensus 16.
-Quantitative capacity has diminished somewhat while the need for more complex models to meet objective for Management Strategy Evaluation and move to harvest control rules has increased.
-17. Difficulties to actively participate in discussions due to work on other issues during the meeting.
-18. Reviewing the text is time consuming but it does foster a shared understanding of an agreement on the advice, which is great. (so good and bad) 19.
-Most of the comments come from a subset of the people, it is an intimidating environment, because there is so much expertise 20.
-Some of the analyses are quite complex making it hard for all to contribute to the review.
-21. "Set it its ways?" not sure if this is true, but is a risk for a group with low turnover 22.
+- 15. Decisions have to be unanimous and sometimes is difficult to reach consensus - 16.
+Quantitative capacity has diminished somewhat while the need for more complex models to meet objective for Management Strategy Evaluation and move to harvest control rules has increased. - 17.
+Difficulties to actively participate in discussions due to work on other issues during the meeting. - 18.
+Reviewing the text is time consuming but it does foster a shared understanding of an agreement on the advice, which is great. (so good and bad) - 19.
+Most of the comments come from a subset of the people, it is an intimidating environment, because there is so much expertise - 20.
+Some of the analyses are quite complex making it hard for all to contribute to the review. - 21.
+"Set it its ways?" not sure if this is true, but is a risk for a group with low turnover - 22.
 Some of the stocks do not have synoptic survey coverage

+EXTERNAL FACTORS

+OPPORTUNITIES (+)

+OPTIMIZING RESOURCES

-EXTERNAL FACTORS OPPORTUNITIES (+) THREATS (-) OPTIMIZING RESOURCES WORKLOAD FC requests listed and prioritized (as SC cannot do everything at the same time delivering a quality final product) Review the current work system with the aim of improving the efficiency of the work done.
-A lot of time is devoted to meetings and very little time for research and training STRATEGIC RESEARCH PLAN SC multiannual plan (to better allocate or find resources for the medium term according to the priorities) NAFO research strategy: Point out gaps, duplicities and synergies to maximize all contracting parties' efforts on research.
-As a final result NAFO should have a coherent approach on research efforts on the NAFO area A clear strategic research plan agreed with the managers in which priorities and needs are established SC involvement (with the same SC members participation)in several Working Groups A lot of work for a few people.
-Such work is not valued adequately and it is difficult to recruit new researchers Very long meetings (15 days).
-It is very difficult to render 100% so long Decreasing quality of work UNREALISTIC REQUESTS The Fisheries Commission makes its requests without allocating means (people and money) to carry them out Development of new PAF (Precautionary Approach Framework) Implementation of the new NAFO Convention applying an ecosystem approach to fisheries management "including the ecosystem considerations within the provision of advice" LOST EXPERTISE Unavailability of knowledgeable SC members to carry them out 9.
-Potential loss of skilled people and long term experience as they INCREASING COOPERATION retire 6.
-Cooperation with other RFMOs to assure that common approaches are in place 7.
-Innovation networks and collaboration between contracting parties LIMITED SUPPORT 10.
-Limited funding to attend the meetings 11.
-Lack of involvement of many contracting parties.
-In many meetings there are only 3 or 4 contracting parties LOST OF SC AUTONOMY 8.
-Tow by tow data availability 12.
-The SC should not have extra pressure to do its job and make its Fow by tow data availability Improvement of data quality.
+FC requests listed and prioritized (as SC cannot do everything at the same time delivering a quality final product)

+2. Review the current work system with the aim of improving the efficiency of the work done.
+A lot of time is devoted to meetings and very little time for research and training

+STRATEGIC RESEARCH PLAN

+- 3. SC multiannual plan (to better allocate or find resources for the medium term according to the priorities) - 4.
+NAFO research strategy: Point out gaps, duplicities and synergies to maximize all contracting parties' efforts on research.
+As a final result NAFO should have a coherent approach on research efforts on the NAFO area - 5.
+A clear strategic research plan agreed with the managers in which priorities and needs are established to carry them out

+INCREASING COOPERATION

+- Cooperation with other RFMOs to assure that common approaches are in place - 7.
+Innovation networks and collaboration between contracting parties

+DATA IMPROVEMENTS

+- 8. Tow by tow data availability - 9.
+Improvement of data quality.
 Currently many data sources with poor quality.
 Better a single good source.

+THREATS (-) WORKLOAD

+- 1. SC involvement (with the same SC members participation)in several Working Groups - 2.
+A lot of work for a few people.
+Such work is not valued adequately and it is difficult to recruit new researchers - 3.
+Very long meetings (15 days).
+It is very difficult to render 100% so long - 4.
+Decreasing quality of work

+UNREALISTIC REQUESTS

+- 5. The Fisheries Commission makes its requests without allocating means (people and money) to carry them out - 6.
+Development of new PAF (Precautionary Approach Framework) - 7.
+Implementation of the new NAFO Convention applying an ecosystem approach to fisheries management "including the ecosystem considerations within the provision of advice"

+LOST EXPERTISE

+- 8. Unavailability of knowledgeable SC members - Potential loss of skilled people and long term experience as they retire

+LIMITED SUPPORT

+- 10. Limited funding to attend the meetings - 11.
+Lack of involvement of many contracting parties.
+In many meetings there are only 3 or 4 contracting parties

+LOST OF SC AUTONOMY

-12. The SC should not have extra pressure to do its job and make its own decisions.13.
+- 12. The SC should not have extra pressure to do its job and make its own decisions. - 13.
 Need to rely on external expertise to advance work on MSE and harvest control rules for key stocks threatens ability for

-R

-S